pranavtbhat/JuliaCookbook/dataframes/file_input.md

 julia> pipeline(`COMMAND_1`, `COMMAND_2` ... `COMMAND_N`)
 ```

-A DataFrame of every second row can be extracted from the compressed dataset by running:
+A DataFrame consisting of alternate rows can be extracted from the compressed dataset by running:
 ```julia
 julia> filename = joinpath(Pkg.dir("JuliaCookbook"), "datasets", "baseball_players.tsv.gz") # Locate the dataset
 julia> open(pipeline(`gzip -cd $filename`, `perl -ne 'print if $. % 2'`)) do f